 As a new generation born after the war comes of age and will boldly take to the streets against the regime—thousands protested in January against high unemployment and inflation—the Iranian state works to shore up its power, in part by trying to mold its citizens’ memories of the Revolution and the war.
 According to political scientist Farideh Farhi, attenuating memories of the war pose a problem for the regime.
 “Fundamental fissures seem to rend Iranian society,” writes Farhi, “a society in which at least part of the population, voluntarily or involuntarily, went through a very intense experience of war.
 Yet it also contains a much larger segment of the population that, for good reason or bad, apparently wants to leave the war and the values propagated during the war period behind.”

-In a scenic spot between downtown Tehran, which was fashionable during the Shah’s time, and the newly favored north of the city, where opulent tower blocks dot the slopes of the Alborz Mountains, sits a new museum dedicated to the memory of Iran’s Revolution and its eight-year war with Iraq: the Museum of Sacred Defense, which opened in 2012.
+In a scenic spot between downtown Tehran, fashionable during the Shah’s time, and the newly favored north of the city, where opulent tower blocks dot the slopes of the Alborz Mountains, sits a new museum dedicated to the memory of Iran’s Revolution and its eight-year war with Iraq: the Museum of Sacred Defense, which opened in 2012.
 It sprawls across 50 acres of prime real estate that includes its own hills and valley, neither visible from the nearest motorway nor easily accessible.

 Unlike the old Museum of Martyrs downtown—a collection of dusty displays of personal artifacts belonging to the war dead—the new museum is equipped with the latest in digital technology, recreating history in a series of installations that rely heavily on photographs.
-Seven distinct halls are inspired by Attar’s “Conference of Birds,” the 12th-century poem about the seven stages of spiritual development required in the quest for truth.
+Seven distinct halls are inspired by Attar’s “Conference of Birds,” the 12th-century poem about the seven stages of spiritual development called for in the quest for truth.
 Each hall is dedicated to a different stage of the Islamic Republic’s early history, from the success of the Revolution through the war years.
 In the first hall, giant photographs of Ayatollah Khomeini rotate in a slideshow projected on a huge slatted wall.
-On the opposite side of the room, small TV screens repeat, on an endless loop, the moment a tearful Shah left the country.
+On the opposite side of the room, small TV screens repeat, in an endless loop, the moment a tearful Shah left the country.

 The museum’s extensive gardens and waterfall are used for special occasions marking various war-related or religious dates.
 Children and families can picnic among numerous tanks, two jet planes, and six rockets, not forgetting the blown-up remains of cars belonging to Iran’s assassinated nuclear scientists.

 On a midweek day in January, the museum is empty of visitors.
 Six guides—the women in black chadors, the men smartly dressed in suits—sit behind a desk waiting for someone who might want to be shown around the giant memorial site.
-Men in overalls wander around the seven halls cleaning the extensive installations.
+Men in overalls wander around the seven halls cleaning the installations.
 Asked about when the museum is at its busiest, one of the janitors says, “Groups come sometimes, a hundred people or so.”
 He pauses.
 “But honestly, ordinary people, they don’t want to be reminded of the war.”